Press ESC to close

 What Is Software Testing in Software Engineering?

-In software engineering, testing is a systematic process to ensure quality and functionality.
-It assesses whether software performs efficiently under various conditions.
-According to TestGrid Industry report, the global software market is valued at $48.17 billion in 2025 and is projected to reach $93.94 billion by 2030, with a 14.29% CAGR.
+In the field of software engineering, software testing is a systematic process used to provide quality and functionality.
+Software testing assesses whether the software implements its tasks efficiently under different circumstances.
+The software market globally is currently valued at $48.17 billion in 2025 and is expected to reach $93.94 billion by 2030, growing by 14.29% CAGR

-Testing also validates compatibility, usability, performance, and overall stability.
+Testing in software engineering also supports validating compatibility, usability, and performance of the software and confirms overall software stability.

 What Does a Software Tester Do?